Charles E W Bean, Diaries, AWM38 3DRL 606/32/1 - 1915 - Part 1

 bombed way along fire trench

-abt 100 yds but had to return
+abt 100 yds but had to retire

-abt 20 yds & barricade
+abt 20 yds & barricade.

 12.30 Col. Rinell, Capts Callery